networkandcode/networkandcode.github.io/_posts/python/2020-06-27-python-errors-and-exceptions.md

 ```
 The loop above was straight forward, i.e. when the Base exception was raised, it would print 'Base exception'.

-Let's now try reverse the order of except statements and try.
+Let's now reverse the order of except statements and try.
 ```
 >>> for i in [ Base, Child, Grandchild ]:
 ...     try: